Jimmyj30/spreadsheet-website/spreadsheet-graphs-api/README.md

 ## Running the Project

-- You can run this backend (`spreadsheet-graphs-api`) locally by starting up a local mongoDB instance with `mongod`, changing directories into the backend (`spreadsheet-graphs-api`) folder (on another terminal) and then running `nodemon`.
+- The backend (`spreadsheet-graphs-api`) can be run locally by starting up a local mongoDB instance with `mongod`, changing directories into the backend (`spreadsheet-graphs-api`) folder (on another terminal) and then running `nodemon`.